How it works

 60-minute structured assessment

 Stack-specific exercises scored against a public rubric.
-Two reviewers, blind to candidate identity, must agree to pass.
+Two human reviews, blind to candidate identity, must agree to pass.

 G3